ali-sobir/Optical-Network-Simulator/README.md

 To start simulations, open MainFunction.m file and Run.

-If you want to change Network topology, take out nsf_network.m file.
+If you want to change Network topology, take out nsf_network.mat file.

 If you want to make modifications in Spectrum Allocation Algorithm or change it, Take out ResourcesChecking.m file.